toptensoftware/JsonKit/readme.md

 ## Simple Formatting for Value Types

-The problem with the above methods is that it requires pre-registering the formatters and parsers which can be a pain.
+The problem with the above method is that it requires pre-registering the formatters and parsers which can be a pain.
 Another way to do custom formatting for value types is by implementing methods directly on the struct.
 This approach is more intrusive but also more self-contained.